GoogleContainerTools/kpt-functions-catalog/examples/apply-setters-simple/README.md

 ### Overview

-The `apply-setters` function applies setter values to resource fields with setter comments.

 In this example, we will see how to apply desired setter values to the resource fields parameterized by `kpt-set` comments.